To navigate around my blog, use the labels on the left side, below the Labels heading.

 In our music video, we represent both women and men equally, as well as representing a number of races.
 Our band is made up of three different races, showing diversity that is evident in society today, which also means there is a wider reach as more than one ethnicity is present in our video.

-We also followed the convention of indie-pop videos featuring large amounts of colour, as the bright colours connote the pop facet of the music.
+colour, as the bright colours connote the pop facet of the music.
 For example, all of our narrative scenes have a brightly coloured background.
 This use of bright colour is similar to a number of pop and indie-pop videos, such as:

 VISUAL HOOKS